gunther-bachmann/magit-blog/README.md

 # magit-blog
 magit blog related files and examples

-To follow the examples of the blog, please install `emacs` (e.g. `brew install emacs` on macos, or `pacman -S emacs` on arch linux).
+To follow the examples of the blog, please install `emacs` (e.g. `brew install emacs` on macos, or `pacman -S emacs` on arch linux, or use nix-shell[fn:1]).

-If you have emacs installed, you can execute `magit.sh` which will automatically start magit and ask you for the path to the repository to work with.
+If you have emacs installed, you can execute `bash magit.sh` which will automatically start magit and ask you for the path to the repository to work with.

 Alternatively you can checkout the `init.el` file of this repo into `~/.emacs.d` to make emacs run magit on startup.
 Use following commands to make this happen.
 IF YOU ALREADY HAVE A WORKING EMACS INSTALLATION, PLEASE DO NOT EXECUTE THE REMOVE COMMANDS!
 ```sh